Skip to content

 If your investments are a key source of retirement income, steady, reasonable returns and reduced volatility are the order of the day.
 Here are Bellwether’s own investment strategies to accomplish those investment goals.

-North American Disciplined Dividend Growth – Public equity strategy
+Global Dividend Strategy – Public equity strategy

-We created—and trademarked—our North American dividend growth strategy because we felt affluent investors deserved a carefully researched, time-tested, experience-based approach to their portfolios.
+We created—and trademarked—our global dividend strategy because we felt affluent investors deserved a carefully researched, time-tested, experience-based approach to their portfolios.
 Of the more than 4300 companies in North America we could invest in, we select ones that have strong balance sheets, proven sustainable earnings and dividend growth.
 The overall approach is conservative, with the portfolio mix for each client determined by their individual circumstances and risk tolerance.

 2020_bw_img_disciplined dividend growth